xinjiav2/portblog/navigation/documentationtri3.md

  - My first Key Thing (Following the format of last trimesters) is my github commits. <br>
  - Last trimester I ended with 376 commits, and this trimester I had... <br>
  ![very alt texting](comit2.png)
- - 596. This includes the one from last trimester, so I definetly did a little less, however now my commits were much bigger.
+ - 596. This includes the one from last trimester, so I definetly did a little less, however now my commits were much bigger. <br>
- -Item 2!
+ - Item 2! <br>
+ - Last trimester we learned how to use github, and just the basics.
+This trimester we learned how to apply the github skills we used to do great things.
+Well great things being making around a pr to portfolio_2025/pages... <br>
+ - We learned to apply our github skills, to make organizations, as well as to make a very pretty color board full of our schedule :D <br>
- -
+ - Item 3! <br>